 Once you have downgraded your CSP or CSR, you can be eligible to apply for that card again.
 To be eligible for a CSP or CSR sign-up bonus, you may not hold either card, and you may not have earned a sign-up bonus for either card in the last 48 months.
 Keep in mind the 48-month clock only starts running once you actually received the sign-up bonus, not when you opened the card originally.
 You can verify this by checking your old statements.
 We recommend using a spreadsheet to track cards and sign-up bonus dates.
 And Credit Karma can help you track these down to put in a spreadsheet.

-Once you've done the math and concluded you are eligible for a new CSP or CSR SUB, we recommend waiting until your statement closes before applying.
+Once you've done the math and concluded you are eligible for a new CSP or CSR SUB, we recommend waiting to apply until two weeks from downgrade or your statement closing date, whichever occurs first.
 This should allow your downgraded card to update in the Chase system.
 Otherwise, Chase's system might think you still hold a Sapphire product and will deny you automatically for a new CSP or CSR.
-Some folks have succeeded with applying sooner, such as 7 to 10 days after product changing.
-But if you can wait until your statement closes, that is the safer path.

 As with other Chase cards, you of course have to be under 5/24 to open a new CSP or CSR.
 If for any reason you initially get declined or pending review, it may have not been long enough.
 You can check the flowchart for the application process should you have any issues.
 If you end up getting declined, you can do a reconsideration call and have up to 30 days to complete this.